casper-network/docs-archive/dapp-dev-guide/tutorials/erc20/tests.rst

 **Helper Functions**

-We define some helper functions to query the named keys defined in the contract.
+The following helper functions are defined to query the named keys in the contract.

-The `token_name` function returns the name of the token:
+The ``token_name`` function returns the name of the token:

 .. code-block:: rust